-115. The School Admissions Team will provide information relating to queries and complaints about transport eligibility.

-116. Dorset Travel will provide information relating to queries and complaints about the method of transport, vehicles, contractors, drivers, bus passes, costs/charges, behaviour and safety.
-Both are contactable through Dorset Direct.
-Operators will provide information about routine operational matters if the school is within the One School One Operator Model.

-117. The SEN Team will provide information relating to queries and complaints about transport eligibility for children who have Education Health & Care Plans or have a Statement of Special Education Need.
+- 108. The School Admissions Team will provide information relating to queries and complaints about transport eligibility. - 109.
+Dorset Travel will provide information relating to queries and complaints about the method of transport, vehicles, contractors, drivers, bus passes, costs/charges, behaviour and safety.
+Both are contactable through Dorset Customer Services Call us Dorset Council Operators will provide information about routine operational matters if the school is within the One School One Operator Model. - 110.
+The SEND Team will provide information relating to queries and complaints about transport eligibility for children who have Education Health & Care Plans.